 Here's the good news: given time, whiplash should heal on its own.
 To help with recovery, you should:

 Ice your neck to reduce pain and swelling as soon as you can after the injury.
 Do it for 20-30 minutes every 3-4 hours for 2-3 days.
+Wrap the ice in a towel or cloth to prevent injury to the skin.

 Use a neck brace or collar to add support, if your doctor recommends it.
-However, they are not recommended for long term use because they can actually weaken the muscles in your neck.
+However, they are not recommended for long-term use, because they can actually weaken the muscles in your neck.